Timeline Treasures

 1983: Hector Ceballos-Lascurain creates first definition of “ecotourism”

 Ecotourism: “Ecotourism is that tourism that involves travelling to relatively undisturbed natural areas with the specific object of studying, admiring and enjoying the scenery and its wild plants and animals, as well as any existing cultural aspects (both past and present) found in these areas.”
-It was revised in 1993 and this definition was
+It was revised in 1993 and this definition was adopted by the IUCN in 1996.

 1983: Wilderness Safaris